Richard Morris (archaeologist): Career

 Morris aimed initially at a career in music but turned to archaeology in 1971 as a member of the team excavating under York Minster.
 In 1975 he become the Churches Officer of the Council for British Archaeology (CBA), responsible for setting up archaeological advice networks for churches and cathedrals.
 In 1988 he joined the Department of Archaeology at the University of York.
 He returned to the CBA as its director in 1991, there helping to launch the popular magazine British Archaeology.
 From 2003 to 2010 he was director of the Institute for Medieval Studies at the University of Leeds, then moved to Huddersfield to join the university's Department of History.

 Morris has served as a Commissioner of English Heritage and as a trustee of the National Heritage Memorial Fund, the National Coal Mining Museum for England, Bede's World in Jarrow, the York Archaeological Trust, The Blackden Trust and the Landscape Research Centre.

 Writing

-Interests in religion, settlement and cultural history are reflected in books, essays and articles.
+Morris's interests in religion, settlement and cultural history are reflected in his books, essays and articles.
 Churches in the Landscape (1989) explores patterns of parish church distribution and asks why places of worship occupy the sites they do.
 Time's Anvil: England, Archaeology and the Imagination (2012), Yorkshire (2018) and Evensong (2021) are a trio of books in which events from his and his family’s lives are put in conversation with larger and longer narratives.
 Time’s Anvil was long-listed for the Baillie Gifford Prize (then the Samuel Johnson Prize) and shortlisted for Current Archaeology’s Book of the Year Award.

 Morris has also written about the air war in the 20th century, including biographies of Guy Gibson VC DSO DFC (1994), Leonard Cheshire VC OM (2000), and Sir Barnes Wallis (2023).